 High attainment, clear routines, and a strong sense that learning matters; that is the headline here.
 Hereward Primary School serves pupils from age 3 to 11 and combines nursery and primary phases within a single community setting, with a school day structured around punctual starts and calm ends to learning.

 Academic outcomes place it among the highest-performing primary schools in England on the available data.
-Ranked 191st in England and 1st in Loughton for primary outcomes (FindMySchool ranking based on official data), it sits among the highest-performing in England (top 2%).
-The underlying attainment picture is equally striking; in 2024, 91.67% of pupils met the expected standard in reading, writing and mathematics combined, with 50.67% reaching the higher standard.
+Ranked 123rd out of 14,978 schools in England for primary academic outcomes and 1st in Loughton in the local primary ranking (FindMySchool ranking based on official data), it sits among the highest-performing in England.
+The underlying attainment picture is equally striking; in the 2024-25 / 2025 dataset, 90% of pupils met the expected standard in reading, writing and mathematics combined, with 30% reaching the higher standard.

 Leadership stability is a further theme.
 The current headteacher, Mrs Renette Fourie, was appointed in February 2020, and the school forms part of the Epping Forest Schools Partnership Trust.